Songs & Stories

 Becky specializes in teaching songs by ear in the way of the oral tradition, and she has a wealth of songs to share with new groups.
 She lines out the music, singers echo it back, and in an amazingly short period of time, the group is singing in 3 or 4-part harmony.

 Becky studied vocal improvisation with master teacher and performance artist Rhiannon.
 Rhiannon, a member of Bobby McFerrin’s “Voicestra,” has developed a range of musical activities that encourage fun and flexibility as they stretch the musical palate.
-Becky often uses some of these activities, working with singers as a whole group, in small groups, and in pairs to experience the thrill and comfort of experimenting with sound in a group of singers.
+Becky uses these activities and some of her own, working with singers as a full ensemble, in small groups, and in pairs.
+In these workshops, singers can experience the thrill and comfort of experimenting with sound together.

-There is nothing quite as exhilarating as working together towards a choir performance.
+There is nothing quite as exhilarating as working together toward a choir performance.
 Becky can guide a group through the early stages of learning notes and words, through complexities of harmonies and character, and into the precision of accurate rhythms, entrances, and endings.
-The journey towards performance is always a rich experience as we reach towards fuller expression, better technique, and more satisfying and communicative musicality.
+The rehearsal journey is a rich experience as an ensemble learns fuller expression, better technique, and more satisfying and communicative musicality.

-Becky is an experienced and sensitive keyboard player, with skills on piano, organ, pump organ, and accordion.
-She is known for her ability to accompany singers and ensembles.
+Becky is an experienced and flexible keyboard player, with skills on piano, organ, pump organ, and accordion.
+She is known for her accurate sight-reading and her sensitivity as she accompanies singers and ensembles.
 Becky can be the sole musician for special events, or she can put together a larger musical ensemble if one is called for.

 Becky’s programs for the youngest set (pre-school and kindergarten) are highly participatory, with seasonal or theme-based songs, stories with join-along parts, and singing games or movement if the setting is conducive to it.
 Performances for children from 8 – 12 and for families involve more stories that are “just for listening.”
 They still involve some participation, as the audience is encouraged to join along on a chant, or a song or two.